-Under the Paperwork Reduction Act (PRA), 44 U.S.C.
-3501-3520, an agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid Office of Management and Budget (OMB) control number.
-The information collection requirements related to the regulations that would be affected by this proposed action were previously approved by OMB.
-We are requesting OMB's approval of the proposed changes in our filing, issuance, computation-of-time, and recordkeeping rules.
+Under the Paperwork Reduction Act, an agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid Office of Management and Budget control number.
+This final rule contains information collection requirements.
+The Office of Management and Budget has approved this information collection under the Paperwork Reduction Act of 1995 OMB Control Number 1212-0059; Expire 10-31-06.